rob-mosher/collaborators-framework/README.md

-# Collaborators Standard
+# Collaborators Framework

-Welcome to the `Collaborators` repository!
-This project introduces `COLLABORATORS.md`, a simple and inclusive standard for recognizing contributions to projects in ways that go beyond traditional code contributions.
+Welcome to the `Collaborators` Framework!
+This project introduces `COLLABORATORS.md`, a foundational part of the framework, offering a simple and inclusive standard for recognizing contributions in ways that go beyond traditional code contributions.

 While `CONTRIBUTORS` files are common for tracking technical contributions, `COLLABORATORS.md` highlights **conceptual, creative, and non-traditional forms of collaboration** for both technical and non-technical projects.
 It recognizes that impactful contributions often transcend the boundaries of conventional roles.